GridTools/gt4py/docs/commandline.rst

    $ gtpyc gen my_stencils.gt.py --backend=gtx86 --output-path=./my-stencils-out

-Will generate stencil code for each stencil and will write the following files:
+Will generate the C++ stencil code files using the "gtx86" backend for each stencil in the global namespace of ``gstencils.gt.py`` (also ones imported from other modules) and output them inside ``my-stencils-out/``.
+The code files for each stencil are put in a subfolder named after the stencil:

 .. code-block:: bash